amit-agni/candlesticks-deeplearning/README.md

     + Finally, I want to mention that as far as I know, dropout is rarely used nowaways, having been supplanted by a technique known as batch normalization.
 Of course, that's not to say dropout isn't a valid and effective tool to try out.

+## Misc
+* I also notice that you did not define an activation function for the last layer : keras.layers.Dense(10), if you define the loss a crossentropy you need to get some probability as output of your network, for example keras.layers.Dense(10, activation='softmax')

+* Why the initial accuracy is 0 :As your accuracy is pretty low it's highly probable that in a first few batches none of the examples will be classified properly.
+Especially when you have a small batch.
+This makes accuracy to be 0 at the beginning of your training.

+* Our model has nearly 1 million free parameters but only 60,000 training data points.
+What should we be worried about?
+The answer is overfitting.
+And to help reduce overfitting, we always add dropout.
+Typically we add dropout after layers that have free parameters: in this case, before the first dense layer, and before the second dense layer.
+We have set dropout = 40%, but it can be anywhere between 20% and 50%.
+Our code now looks like this:

+* Loss wiggly
+    + this is what i expect a validation loss to look like if your validation set is tiny and you’re using a high learning rate
+    + Well, I actually save all models (one per epoch) and average three best ones (with harmonic mean, which works better than simple average or geometric mean for some opaque reason) and indeed it gives better results.
+    + My volatility problem is solved when i increased the batch size from 16 to 128.

+* When using tf.Data, if the shuffle buffer_size is not the same as the number of available samples then the model will get different set of samples after the buffer becomes empty andthe loss plot will become wiggly.
+* **In the earlier CNN experiments, I had not changed the default stride of (1,1).
+Increasing it to (2,2) allowed quicker conversion**

 * The .h5 file sizes are huge
     + Solved by setting dtypye to uint